drakkar-lig/scamper-pywarts/README.md

 ## Features

 - pure-Python, no dependency, works with both python2 and python3
-- can read all basic Warts data types (ping, traceroute)
+- can read basic Warts data types as well as traceroute data
 - easily extensible for other Warts data types (patches are welcome)
 - nice class-based interface
 - reasonably good performance (a few minutes to parse a 80 MiB warts file with traceroute data)